 Diagnosis

-After your clinical assessment, the dental hygienist will provide a detailed documentation of all the assessment’s findings, and order any necessary tests or diagnostics.
+After your clinical assessment, the dental hygienist will provide detailed documentation of all the assessment’s findings and order any necessary tests or diagnostics.
 The dental hygienist will then present the data to the dentist, who will make a formal diagnosis.

 Planning